phac-nml/irida-plugin-example/README.md

 # Building/Packaging

 Building and packaging this code is accomplished using [Apache Maven][maven].
 However, you will first need to install [IRIDA][] to your local Maven repository.
+The version of IRIDA you install will have to correspond to the version found in the `irida.version.compiletime` property in the [pom.xml][] file of this project.
+Right now, this is IRIDA version `19.01.3`.

 ## Installing IRIDA to local Maven repository